Jrsoulen/EdgarFundingCalculator/README.md

 /*** Testing ***/

 Once running you can open the EdgarFundingCalculator.http and click send request on either request for an immediate integration test
-Unit test framework with sample test is also set up
+Or use your http request app of choice for http://localhost:5164/companiesUnInstall-Package EntityFramework Unit test framework with sample test is also set up

 /***************/